Richard H. Reams, Ph.D.

-If you want to clarify their sexual orientation.
-In order to clarify your sexual orientation, there is a lot you need to know about sexual orientation itself as well as the identity development process that lesbian, gay, and bisexual people experience.
-And there is much evidence from your life to gather and consider.
+If you want to clarify your sexual orientation, there is a lot you need to know about sexual orientation itself as well as the identity development process that LGB+ (lesbian, gay, bisexual, pansexual, etc.) people experience.
+And there is evidence from your life to gather and consider.

 I have divided this guide into seven parts:

 You may be eager to settle the question, “Am I gay?" or "Am I bi?" or "What’s my sexual orientation?”
 Or you may be hesitant to settle the question if the thought of being anything other than heterosexual evokes anxiety.
 I honor whatever feelings you bring to the process of clarifying your sexual orientation.

 Continue to Part 1, where we'll explore a seemingly simple question that has a complicated answer: